VERHOEVEN TWINS - THE CARPENTERS WORKSHOP GALLERY

 “Moments of Happiness” is composed of multiple borosilicate glass bubbles with an iridescent oil effect that create an aerial sculpture of aesthetic beauty.
 The artists have for the first time incorporated gold into their work to echo our savoir-faire in gold craftsmanship.

 The method to make the bubbles emerged only after years of research by the twins.
 Borosilicate glass is the most stable and transparent glass made by man.
-Craftsmen in Italy who are accustomed to working on jewelry precision cut the glass into a complex structure that results in an exceptionally strong creation.
+Craftsmen in Italy who are accustomed to working on jewellery precision cut the glass into a complex structure that results in an exceptionally strong creation.

 Over the years, we have collaborated with artists such as Andy Warhol, Salvador Dali, Richard Avedon and Arman to name a few.
 We strongly believed in creative minds and artistic values.
 Using raw materials and strong craftsmanship, we developed our own style; mastering the use of gold, exploring colours, innovating new shapes, using precious gems and hard stone dials.
 Gold is at the heart of our creations and has always inspired our craftsmen who work with this precious material in our workshop called “Les Ateliers de l’Extraordinaire” where the precious metal is the foundation.
 Building on over 140 years of history, we continue to innovate by offering in-motion, elegant and extravagant creations.
 In a world unconstrained by boundaries, we continue to explore unexpected creative possibilities, turning gold, stones and gems into brilliant works of art.

 Jeroen and Joep Verhoeven are Dutch artists who live and work in Amsterdam.
 Their work combines the fantastic with the practical: it is function-and-form turned into mystical narrative, where the supple feather-light impressions of dreams become objects that we can see, touch and most importantly use in our everyday lives.